This page is designed to give you an overview of where the Cancer Alliance’s came from, what we do and who we are.

 A total of 19 Cancer Alliances work across England to drive the changes needed to achieve the Taskforce’s vision – see the map below.

-The partnership aims to design and deliver the transformation of services and care, reducing variations in the availability of high quality care and treatment, delivering ongoing improvements, piloting innovative approaches and sharing best practice.
+The partnership aims to optimise the services and care provided by reducing health inequalities in the regionm, piloting innovative approaches and sharing best practice.

 Cancer Alliances are responsible, through NHS England, to the National Cancer Transformation Board.
-They determine how national funding should be directed to support their transformation programme to improve survival, early diagnosis, patient experience and long-term quality of life across a whole population.
+They determine how national funding should be directed to support their transformation programme.

 Click here for more details about how Cancer Alliances are expected to work

-While Alliances provide a focus for transformation and leadership on cancer locally, they are part of the wider system of care through the South Yorkshire and Bassetlaw Integrated Care Systems (ICS) and the Derbyshire Sustainability and Transformation Partnerships (STP).
+While Alliances provide a focus for transformation and leadership on cancer locally, they are part of the wider system of care through the South Yorkshire and Bassetlaw Integrated Care Systems (ICS).

-Within ICS and STPs, NHS organisations and local authorities in different parts of England have come together to develop ‘place based’ plans for the future of health and care services.
+Within ICSs, NHS organisations and local authorities in different parts of England have come together to develop ‘place based’ plans for the future of health and care services.
 There are 44 areas identified as the geographical footprints across which these plans are developed and implemented.